BerkeleyAutomation/dex-net/README.md

 ## Datasets
 The Dex-Net Object Mesh Dataset v1.1 and Dex-Net 2.0 HDF5 database can be downloaded from [the data repository](http://bit.ly/2uh07i9).

+Custom datasets can now be generated using the script tools/generate_gqcnn_dataset.py

 ## Usage
 The code is available under the Apache 2.0 license.
 If you use this code in a publication, please cite: